Continuing Education Activity

 Propofol most commonly causes hypotension by reducing systemic vascular resistance.
 Usually, this is overcome by a bolus of intravenous fluids.
 Additionally, some patients may have hypersensitivity reactions if allergic to eggs or soy products.
 Propofol should be used cautiously or avoided in those patients with pre-existing hypotension.

-A personal or family history of malignant hyperthermia and conditions predisposing to life-threatening hyperkalemia are absolute contraindications for the use of succinylcholine.
+A personal or family history of malignant hyperthermia and conditions predisposing to life-threatening hyperkalemia are absolute contraindications for using succinylcholine.

 Enhancing Healthcare Team Outcomes

 There are many medications used during endotracheal intubation.
-While the procedure is performed by nurse anesthetists, anesthesiologists, emergency department physicians, intensivists and many others, it is important that everyone know about the potential adverse effects of these medications.
-In addition, prior to the procedure, it is important to have resuscitative equipment in the room.
-During emergency intubation a dedicated nurse must be assigned to monitoring the vital signs.
+While the procedure is performed by nurse anesthetists, anesthesiologists, emergency department physicians, intensivists, and many others, everyone on the interprofessional team (clinicians, nursing staff, surgical assistants, pharmacists) must know about the potential adverse effects of these medications.
+In addition, before the procedure, it is important to have resuscitative equipment in the room.
+During an emergency intubation, a dedicated nurse must be assigned to monitoring the vital signs.
+With appropriate collaborative teamwork, vigilant monitoring, and open communication, using appropriate medications for endotracheal administration can successfully help the patient achieve better outcomes.
+[Level 5]